kali69bazdmeg/curlfuzzer/README.md

 ## curlfuzzer
-curlfuzzer is a simple web fuzzer writed in php.
+curlfuzzer is a simple web fuzzer in php with curl library.

 <img src="curlfuzzer.png"></img>